Pakeezah

 Amrohi, to whom Kumari was married, wanted to make a film dedicated to his wife; he began conceiving the story after the release of their collaborative film Daaera (1953).
-Production lasted 15 years.
+Production of the film lasted 15 years.
 Pakeezah's principal photography commenced in 1956 under the German cinematographer Josef Wirsching.
-The film faced many obstacles, particularly Amrohi and Kumari's separation in 1964 and Kumari's addiction to alcohol, which often made her unable to perform.
+The film faced many obstacles, particularly Kumari and Amrohi's separation in 1964 and Kumari's addiction to alcohol, which often made her unable to perform.
 After being postponed for many years, filming resumed in 1969 and finished in November 1971.
 The film's soundtrack, which became one of the highest-selling Bollywood soundtracks of the 1970s, was composed by Ghulam Mohammed and finished by Naushad, who also composed the background score.